 Lightning McQueen’s Racing Academy

-The current “Cars”-themed attraction opened in March 2019 as part of the park’s 30th anniversary celebrations.
-It features elements and characters from “Cars 3,” including a chance to get a photo with Cruz Ramirez (though she was absent when the parks reopened after the COVID-19 closures in 2020).
+The “Cars”-themed attraction opened in March 2019 as part of the park’s 30th anniversary celebrations.
+It featured elements and characters from “Cars 3,” including a chance to get a photo with Cruz Ramirez (though she was absent when the parks reopened after the COVID-19 closures in 2020).

 Watch our video below from the grand opening of Lightning McQueen’s Racing Academy.